neuroinformatics-unit/movement/README.md

 Kinematic analysis of animal 🐝 🦀 🐀 🐒 body movements for neuroscience and ethology research 🔬.

-Read the [documentation](https://neuroinformatics-unit.github.io/movement/) for more information.
+- Read the [documentation](https://neuroinformatics-unit.github.io/movement/) for more information.
+- If you wish to contribute, please read the [contributing guide](./CONTRIBUTING.md).

 ## Status
 > **Warning**